un1r8okq/Autowriter/README.md

 * Testing [Routing](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-6.0)

 ## Autowriter.Core
-This is the domain logic and storage layer for the application.
+This is the domain logic layer for the application.

 ## Autowriter.Core.Tests
 These use xUnit to test the core domain and storage logic of the application.

+## Autowriter.Data
+This layer provides interfaces and implementation for data access.

 ## Autowriter.Performance.Tests
 This contains performance tests for Autowriter written in [K6](https://k6.io/).